itsDaiton/maze-runner/README.md

 ## Technologies

 Entire application is made in JavaScript using little amount of JQuery.
-Saving data on server is handled with PHP script and getting data with asynchronous request is handled by AJAX, namely with XMLHttpRequest WEB API.
+Saving data on server is handled with PHP script.
+Getting data from the server back to the user is made with asynchronous requests handled by AJAX, precisely with XMLHttpRequest Web API.

 ## Authors

 David Poslušný

 ## Acknowledgments

-Inspiration, code snippets, etc.
+Resources:
 * [Depth-first search algorithm](https://en.wikipedia.org/wiki/Maze_generation_algorithm)
 * [maze game by k-hung](https://codepen.io/k-hung/pen/eYmQdZq)